abecevello/ARBCollectionViewCascadeLayout/README.md

 Overview
 ---
 ARBCollectionViewCascadeLayout is UICollectionView layout for displaying items in a Pinterest-style grid.
 Unlike other similar UICollectionView layouts, ARBCollectionViewCascadeLayout supports multiple sections and section header/footer views.
-It also supports an overall header view, similar to a UITableView tableHeaderView.
-In addition, there is full support for the insertItemsAtIndexPaths:, moveItemAtIndexPath:toIndexPath:, and deleteItemsAtIndexPaths: methods of UICollectionView.
+In addition, there is full support for the insertItemsAtIndexPaths:, moveItemAtIndexPath:toIndexPath:, and deleteItemsAtIndexPaths: methods of UICollectionView, with animations when adding or removing items.

 The layout calculations are designed to be done in an efficient manner.
-Where possible, layout information is cached and only those cells that have been impacted by changes are recalculated.
+Where possible, layout information is cached and only those items that have been impacted by changes will have their positions recalculated.

 ARBCollectionViewCascadeLayout uses ARC and requires iOS 6+.